ShareCMP: Polarization-Aware RGB-P Semantic Segmentation: Introduction

 With extensive experiments on UPLight and two additional public RGB-P datasets, we obtain performance evaluations of the ShareCMP model.
 ShareCMP achieves top mIoU of 92.45{ (+0.32)}\% on UPLight, 92.4{ (+0.2)}\% (MiT-B2~\cite{26})/92.7{ (+0.1)}\% (MiT-B4) on ZJU~\cite{zju}, and 50.34{ (+1.92)}\% (RGB-A)/50.55{ (+16.45)}\% (RGB-D)/50.99{ (+1.51)}\% (RGB-A-D) on MCubeS~\cite{mcubes} datasets compared to the previous best methods.
 Our ShareCMP outperforms all previous RGB-P methods on these three datasets, achieving state-of-the-art performance with fewer parameters.
+And our ShareCMP (w/o PGA and CPALoss) achieves competitive or even higher performance on other RGB-X datasets compared to the corresponding state-of-the-art RGB-X methods.

-In conclusion, we deliver the following contributions: \begin{itemize} \item We construct a new benchmark UPLight for underwater RGB-P semantic segmentation, which provides data support for AUVs to perform special perception tasks. \item We consider the shortcomings of the current dual-branch multimodal model and present a ShareCMP architecture with a shared dual-branch architecture to reduce the number of model parameters. \item We explore and compare different polarization modal representations and propose the PGA module to generate the representation with richer polarization properties. \item CPALoss is proposed, with Class Polarization-Aware Auxiliary Head (CPAAHead) to improve the learning and understanding of the encoder for polarization properties. \end{itemize}
+In conclusion, we deliver the following contributions: \begin{itemize} \item We consider the shortcomings of the current dual-branch multimodal model and present a ShareCMP Encoder to reduce the number of model parameters. \item We explore and compare different polarization modal representations and propose the PGA module to generate the representation with richer polarization properties. \item CPALoss is proposed, with Class Polarization-Aware Auxiliary Head (CPAAHead) to improve the learning and understanding of the encoder for polarization properties. \item We construct a new benchmark UPLight for underwater RGB-P semantic segmentation, which provides data support for AUVs to perform special perception tasks. \end{itemize}

+The rest of this paper is organized as follows: Section \ref{sec:related_work} reviews some related works.
+Section \ref{sec:method} describes the details of the proposed ShareCMP.
+Section \ref{sec:experiments} presents experimental results and analysis.
+Section \ref{sec:conclusion} presents conclusions and directions of future study.